hfisser/S1.IcebergArea/README.md

 ```
 ### Data
 Sentinel-1 EW ground-range detected medium resolution (GRDM) data, HH and HV channel.

+### Output
+A dictionary holding one geopandas GeoDataFrame per polarization channel.
+The GeoDataFrames contain the delineated iceberg outlines, backscatter statistics, the CFAR iceberg area ("area_CFAR"), and the predicted iceberg area ("area_BackscatterRL_CB").

 ### Algorithm
 The algorithm has been developed and tested for icebergs in open water.
 The algorithm predicts iceberg areas based on backscatter statistics of icebergs delineated using constant false alarm rate (CFAR) algorithm with a gamma distribution.
 Follow the following three steps: